 Strategic Monitoring Program (SMP) projects will use YSI EXO and 6-series multi-parameter water quality meters capable of being deployed for long term in the environment.
-For exact details on materials needed for meters, like sensors and computer software, see the Continuous Monitoring SOP.
+For exact details on materials needed for meters, like sensors and computer software, see the Continuous Monitoring Data Management SOP(Needs hyperlink).